brainomite/home-page/_posts/2020-08-22-setup-ubuntu-nodejs-server.md

 {:.note}

 1. Update apt-get with the correct package by running `curl -sL https://deb.nodesource.com/setup_lts.x | sudo -E bash -`
-2. Let's actually install it by running `sudo apt-get install -y nodejs`
+2. Let's install it by running `sudo apt-get install -y nodejs`
 3. Let's install a build tool by running `sudo apt-get install -y build-essential`
 4. Let's indicate that, by default, node apps should be running in production by doing the following
     1. Run `sudo nano /etc/environment`
     2. Add a new line containing `NODE_ENV="production"`
-    3. Save the file by 'ctrl-x' , 'y', and 'enter'
+    3. Save the file by 'ctrl-x', 'y', and 'enter'
     4. Load the new environment variable by running `source /etc/environment`

 ### Install PM2, a process manager for Node.js